 Composting in your school cafeteria- collect, store over time, and apply to school garden.
 See Green Mountain Farm to School manual pages 21-25 (and Appendix VI) for sample instructions on starting a school compost program; feel free to modify/simplify as much as needed for your school!

 Mini school greenhouse- grow local food year-round with a small greenhouse structure to grow herbs or start seeds in winter that can be planted in spring.
 Even a plastic salad container can be used as a “prototype,” with small yogurt containers placed inside in rows to start seeds with the additional warmth of the (*recycled*) plastic.
 Designate one classroom (school garden classroom) or outdoor space for mini greenhouse operation.
 Example 1 and 2.

 Clean energy generation – solar panels on farm/garden structures to provide both strategic shading and energy generation for irrigation- example from Patton Middle School in PA.

-Implement rainwater catchment system (California example- Hoover Elementary School in Oakland.
-Contact Wanda Stewart for more info).
+Implement rainwater catchment system (California example- Hoover Elementary School in Oakland).
 Blue Barrel systems for schools offers installation workshops.
 San Diego Unified School District example.